Pitfalls of Planning Poker

 The pitfalls noted here are based on my personal experience coaching teams using Scrum with Planning Poker for over a decade.
 Often time the trouble starts when a well-meaning Scrum Master experiments with the process of Planning Poker before they have personal experience in how the tool should be used.
 Scrum Masters often guide the team to the desired answer rather than let the team arrive at their answer based on conversation and understanding of the work.
 Even worse, I have witnessed several Scrum Masters declaring the story point value once the story is read.

 Planning Poker should introduce an element of fun and not become a source of dread during planning.
 Another pitfall of Planning Poker occurs when team members are allowed to select their size one at a time.
-This behavior encourages intimidation by more experienced team members and discourages others to think independently.
+This behavior encourages intimidation by more experienced team members and discourages others from thinking independently.

 Yet another pitfall of Planning Poker occurs when teams are expected to size stories that lack appropriate acceptance criteria.
 A long list of acceptance criteria can indicate a story that is too large to fit in a sprint.